 Rare 1985 Half Dollar Error List

-While 1985 Kennedy Half Dollars are generally common, certain minting errors can transform these coins into valuable collectibles worth significantly more than face value.
+While 1985 Kennedy Half Dollars are generally common coins, certain minting errors can transform them into valuable collectibles worth far more than face value.
+Here are the most significant error types to watch for, plus two additional error categories not covered in most guides.

 2. Off-Center Strike Errors